-- The function can be started either by tapping or if the DC terminal is currently switched off by pushing the "On/Off" button on the front. - 2.
-The function can either be stopped by tapping or operating the "On/Off" button.
-However, there is a difference: - a) The button only stops the function while the DC terminal remains ON with the static values in effect. - b) The "On/Off" button stops the function and switches the DC terminal off.
+- 1. The function can be started either by tapping or if the DC output is currently switched off by pushing the On/Off button on the front. - 2.
+The function can either be stopped by tapping or operating the On/Off button.
+However, there is a difference: - a) The button only stops the function while the DC output remains ON with the static values in effect. - b) The $\mbox{On/Off}$ button stops the function and switches the DC output off.

-Any device alarm (power fail, overtemperature etc.), protection (OPP, OCP) or event with Action = Alarm stops the function progress automatically, switches off the DC terminal and reports the alarm.
+Any device alarm (power fail, overtemperature etc.), protection (OPP, OCP) or event with Action = Alarm stops the function progress automatically, switches off the DC output and reports the alarm.

-3.11.5 Sine wave function
+3.10.5 Sine wave function